Reedsburg Area High School

 Reedsburg Area High School is a public high school located in Reedsburg, Wisconsin, and is a part of the School District of Reedsburg.
 The high school was built in 1998 by Kraemer Brothers.
 It serves more than 900 students in grades 9-12 from Reedsburg, Loganville, La Valle, Ironton, Rock Springs, and the surrounding communities.
 Reedsburg Area High School's mascot is Herbie the Beaver.
 The school's colors are navy and white.

+Description

-Matt Terry and Katie Mathews are the current principal and vice principal, respectively.
-Bryan Yager is the activities director.
-The school offers 10 AP courses in five different departments and several dual-credit classes with Madison Area Technical College.
-Reedsburg Area High School has six choirs, 3 bands and an orchestra, along with a fall musical or one-act play, and a play in the spring.
-There are over 14 different sports, and several clubs available to all students.
+Katie Mathews and Matt Bauer are the current principal and associate principal, respectively.
+Aaron May is the activities director and Miranda Strutz is the Dean of Students.
+The school offers AP courses and dual-credit classes with nearby Madison Area Technical College.
+RAHS offers several music options, along with a fall musical or one-act play, and a play in the spring.
+There are many sports and clubs available to all students.